LangGraph Control Plane¶

 Control Plane API¶

-This section describes data model of the control plane API.
+This section describes the data model of the control plane API.
 The API is used to create, update, and delete deployments.
-However, they are not publicly accessible.
+See the control plane API reference for more details.

 Deployment¶